fbiville/graph-refactorings/README.md

-# Client-side Graph Refactorings for Neo4j
+# Client-Side Graph Refactorings for Neo4j

 This is inspired from the APOC refactorings, but implemented completely on the driver side, with the [official Go driver for Neo4j](https://github.com/neo4j/neo4j-go-driver).